 - Couples – open to Regular and Associate members and their partners

 Like the FAWCO clubs abroad, FAUSA’s members contribute to its management by volunteering to serve in various capacities.
-The five elected officers (President, First and Second Vice Presidents, Secretary, and Treasurer) make up the Board of Directors.
+The seven elected officers listed below make up the Board of Directors.

 - Secretary: Leslie Nelson